Women’s Programs

 Women’s Work Initiative

-Once these influences are identified and analyzed, our goal is to develop and pilot solutions that eliminate systemic barriers and build new pathways for higher earning and long-term financial success for North Country families.
+Once these influences were identified and analyzed, our goal now is to develop and pilot solutions that eliminate systemic barriers and build new pathways for higher earning and long-term success for North Country families.

-The expected outcomes of this initiative are three-fold:
+The expected long-range outcomes of this initiative are three-fold:

 1) Bring more women with children back into the North Country’s workforce.